Good to know

 Skateboards for tricks - street and ramps

 At SkatePro we offer you a wide range of skateboards to choose between because we believe that it is important that you get every opportunity to find a skateboard that matches your specific needs and abilities.
-We offer complete skateboards ready to ride, separate decks as well as spare parts like trucks and wheels to make it possible for you to assemble and customize your own board.
+In our skate shop we offer complete skateboards ready to ride, separate decks as well as spare parts like trucks and wheels to make it possible for you to assemble and customize your own board.

 Most skateboards decks are made of maple.
 Maple is great for skateboard decks because it is a very strong material that can endure the impact that the deck is subject to under tricks and stunts.
 Canadian maple is the strongest type of wood used to produce skateboard decks.
 The length of the deck is typically around 28-33 inches and the width around 7-10.5 inches.